 Prime examples of how widespread impatience is in our modern-day society are so-called “crash diets”.
 These promise to help you lose as much weight as possible in the shortest amount of time.
-Such diets can only prove successful if you’re prepared to endure extreme limitation and sacrifice throughout.
+Such diets can only prove successful if you’re prepared to endure extreme limitations and sacrifice throughout.
 But is it worth it?

 Weight loss regimens such as these are neither healthy nor sustainable and have a negative effect on your overall quality of life.
-It would make more sense to set long term goals such as adopting healthier eating habits, incorporating more exercise into your daily routine and listening to your body.
+It would make more sense to set long-term goals such as adopting healthier eating habits, incorporating more exercise into your daily routine and listening to your body.